Monday, 2 March 2026

 10 classes were in the Green Zone this week with an attendance above 96% - well done to those classes.

-A further well done to Nursery AM, PM and All Day, Scotland, Canada, Brazil, Kenya, Uganda, India, Fiji and New Zealand who had no lates this week.
+A further well done to Nursery AM, Mexico, Uganda, China, India, Fiji and Australia who had no lates this week.

 Whole school attendance for this week is: